Simplicial Chern-Weil theory for coherent analytic sheaves, part I: Simplicial connections

 \begin{proof} We split the proof into three steps: \emph{defining} connections that are \emph{generated in degree zero}; showing that they are \emph{simplicial}; and then showing that they are \emph{admissible}.
 For ease of notation, we write $\mathcal{E}^\bullet$ instead of $\mathcal{E}^{\bullet,j}$. \begin{enumerate} \item Take \emph{arbitrary} local connections $\widetilde{\nabla}_\alpha$ on $\mathcal{E}^0\restricted U_\alpha$ for all $\alpha$.
 Since $\mathcal{E}^{\bullet,\anotherbullet}$ is Gre{}en, we can use \cref{remark:explaining-generated-in-degree-zero-definition,remark:explaining-compatible-extension-of-connection} to define connections $\nabla_\bullet$ on $\overline{\mathcal{E}^\bullet}$ that are \emph{generated in degree zero}. \item To show that each $\nabla_\bullet$ defined above is a \emph{simplicial} connection, we need to show that

-commutes (where we use \cref{corollary:Green-has-injective-comparisons}, which tells us that the comparison maps are injective, and we also use the fact that tensoring preserves splittings to see that the bottom horizontal arrow is also an injection).
+commutes (where we use \cref{corollary:Green-has-injective-comparisons}, which tells us that the comparison maps are injective, as well as the fact that tensoring preserves splittings, to see that the horizontal arrows are injections).
 We start by making some simplifications.

 First of all, all of the sheaves in \cref{equation:simplicial-condition-square} lie over $\nerve{p}\times\Delta^{p-1}$, but we make the identification

 so that we can label \emph{both} (i.e. on the nerve and on the simplex) simplicial parts with the same indices: the nerve being labelled with $\{0,1,\ldots,p\}$; the simplex being labelled with $\{0,1\ldots,\hat{i},\ldots,p\}$ (so that $i$ is now fixed).